Dear America (RE: 2016 Presidential Election)…

 Do we stop voting because the system is broken?

 No!
 VOTE.
 In every election.
 Local city, state, and nationwide.
 Vote.
 Vote.
 Fucking Vote.
 We have to vote until we solidify a solution.
 We have to change the Electoral College, true.
-The system is antiquated, broken, and obviously did not elect the President that the majority wanted, even if it was a slight majority.
+The system is antiquated, broken, and obviously did not elect the President that the majority voted for.
 But right now, because change takes time, we have voting.
 We have statistics to back up that we do not support where this country is headed.
 If all we can be is a statistic, be a statistic that showed up and stood up for equality and basic human rights.

 What else can we do?

 We can make sure that we are doing our own research and that we are not relying on our social media feeds, on one news source, but many and varied.
-We try and correct and educate others, but never belittle them.
-We respect the differences of opinion and listen to understand and respond with empathy and with the intent to have productive discourse.
-Help others understand why this is not only bad for America but the world.
+We can try and correct and educate others, but never belittle them.
+We can respect the differences of opinion and listen to understand and respond with empathy and with the intent to have productive discourse.
+We can help others understand why this is not only bad for America but bad for the entire world.
 Don’t stoop to their level.
 Don’t get into screaming matches.
 Be like Bernie Sanders and Hillary Clinton and be presidential as fuck.
 Present facts.
 Speak calmly.
 Be composed.
 If you don’t know something, research it—research it from multiple sources and make sure that you come to your own conclusion and not the conclusion that is fed to you by one news source, your social media bubble, or your family.

-We follow our elected officials on Facebook or Twitter or whatever social media outlet they use.
+Follow your elected officials on Facebook or Twitter or whatever social media outlet they use.
 Know what they’re up to, what they’re voting for, and what they stand for.
 If you disagree with how they’re representing you and your community, let them know!
-It is their job to be a representative of the people and if they are not doing that, then they need to know that they do not represent you as a voter in their District.
+It is their job to be a representative of the people and if they are not doing that, then they need to know that they do not represent you as a voter in their district.

 Bernie Sanders started a political revolution.
 Although he was not the successful Democratic nominee, he started a fire.
-And it is a fire that is not going to go out.
+A fire that is not going to go out.
 Bernie spoke to his supporters and said that we are the change that this country needs and we have to hold up our end of the bargain.
-Bernie Sanders wouldn’t have gotten as far as he did had it not been for our voice, our interests, in the hundreds of thousands of people donated to his campaign.
+Bernie Sanders wouldn’t have gotten as far as he did had it not been for our voice, our interests, in the hundreds of thousands of people who donated to his campaign.
 We believed in Bernie Sanders and now we have to believe in ourselves.

-As one of my best friends, Caitlin, told me to today while I was crying at my desk:
+As one of my best friends, Astrid, told me to today while I was crying at my desk: